GG666/Lecture/Chpater (C_English_Pointer).md

 ```

 We must keep in mind that the malloc and the free functions must come in pairs.
 Once we use the malloc function, we must write the free function, too.
-The memory in our CPU is not infinity resources.
-If we keep using malloc without free, the speed of our system will be more and more slow.
+The memory in our CPU is not infinite resources.
+If we keep using malloc without free, the speed of our system will be slower and slower.

 If the CPU can't give us the resources that we asked for, the return value of malloc will be NULL.
 As a result, when we use the dynamic memory allocation, we must check whether we get the memory or not.